atomone-hub/govbox/proposals/upgrade-v2.md

+# Disclaimer

+This proposal replaces [proposal #7](https://www.mintscan.io/atomone/proposals/7), which was mistakenly submitted as a text proposal.
+Please ignore proposal #7, votes on this proposal will have no effect on the upgrade.

+# AtomOne v2 upgrade

 The AtomOne v2 release is a major release that will follow the standard governance process.
 The on-chain voting period typically lasts 3 weeks.